 Contact: Lora Reineck M.D., M.S.
 Program Director, firstname.lastname@example.org

-The Interstitial Lung Disease/Fibrosis Program supports research on the genetic predisposition, pathogenesis, diagnosis, and treatment of interstitial lung diseases including idiopathic pulmonary fibrosis, sarcoidosis, occupational and environmental lung diseases, as well as lymphangioleiomyomatosis (LAM) and other rare lung diseases.
+The Granulomatous, Rare, and Interstitial Lung Disease Program supports research on the genetic predisposition, risk factors, pathogenesis, diagnosis, and treatment of interstitial lung diseases including idiopathic pulmonary fibrosis (IPF), occupational and environmental lung diseases, as well as lymphangioleiomyomatosis (LAM) and other rare lung diseases.
+This program also supports research on non-infectious and infectious granulomatous diseases including sarcoidosis, hypersensitivity pneumonitis, tuberculosis and nontuberculous mycobacterial (NTM) disease.
 Research areas include investigations into the role that genetics, epithelial and mesenchymal cells, extracellular matrix components, and immune and inflammatory mediators have in initiating or regulating the development of interstitial lung disease.
 This program also supports clinical studies to establish well-phenotyped patient cohorts, assess the safety and efficacy of interventional treatments, and validate the use of biomarkers and clinical endpoints to monitor disease onset and progression.
-View funding information for the Interstitial Lung Disease/Fibrosis Program.
+View funding information for the Granulotamous, Rare, and Interstitial Lung Disease Program.

 The Lung Developmental Biology program supports research on the processes of lung growth and morphogenesis; temporal/spatial relationships of molecular determinants of lung development; the genes and molecules that regulate lung development, growth, and regeneration; lung cell biology, and identification and understanding of the therapeutic potential for lung stem/progenitor cells.
 View funding information for the Lung Development and Regenerative Biology Program.